 Costa Rica Legal System

+Legal information in costa rica real estate.
 Costa Rica’s legal system is based on the Roman-Continental Law.

 Practical Implications: Written law, very strict and specific formalities for contracts, agreements etc., procedures and regulations are more detailed.

 There are many rules and regulations for certain transactions that are compulsory.

 Conflicts among parties must always be settled or solved through Court and in some cases in Arbitration Centers.

 All information, transactions, encumbrances, provisional annotations are recorded and shown in the Central Public Registry.